 The moving steps (xing bu) are dynamic and need to be swift, accurate, light and continuous.

 Si Men (4 Doors) is a standard pattern of the Jia zi, and also contains eight directions, according to the 4 cardinal points, and the intermediate directions.

-BA FENG is footwork technique that is unique to Meihuaquan.
+BA FENG is a footwork technique that is unique to Meihuaquan.

-There are 3 types of footwork in Meihua practice, and teach a way of maneuvering make it possible for the practitioner to rapidly move in every direction, advance or retreat, strike or protect.
+There are 3 types of footwork in Meihua practice, and teaching a way of maneuvering make it possible for the practitioner to rapidly move in every direction, advance or retreat, strike or protect.